 For a long period after the Second World War, merger control decisions in the UK took into account the 'public interest' in their consequences, including most obviously whether significant unemployment might result from a merger.
 But in 1984 Secretary of State Norman Tebbit announced what became known as The Tebbit Doctrine which was that most (not all) second stage references to what is now the Competition and Markets Authority (the CMA) would be made and decided primarily on competition grounds.
 This doctrine was affirmed by later Secretaries of State and eventually incorporated in legislation.
 This web page provides information about those areas where the CMA can still be required to take wider interests into account.

-Although most merger control decisions are taken by the Competition and Markets Authority (CMA), there are currently three 'public interest' areas where the appropriate Secretary of State can issue an 'Intervention Notice' so that (s)he takes the appropriate decision rather than the CMA.
-The three areas are:
+There are four broad 'public interest' areas where the appropriate Secretary of State can issue an 'Intervention Notice' so that (s)he takes the appropriate decision rather than the CMA.
+They are:

 Other areas may be added under secondary legislation.

 See below for further information about each of the above areas, and a comment about 'National Champions'.